About

 Just days into the COVID-19 lockdown, Ravaei began a daily ritual of playing a Bach chorale at the piano and composing an original chorale in response.
 What started as a way to ground himself during a period of emotional turbulence blossomed into an artistic reawakening.
 Over the course of one year and three hundred sixty-five chorales, Ravaei cultivated a “rich harmonic idiom” (Washington Classical Review) rooted in a centuries-long tradition.

-With numerous commercial recordings, Ravaei has earned critical acclaim from outlets including Gramophone, Bandcamp Daily, and I CARE IF YOU LISTEN.
-His compositions appear on albums such as Lara DownesThis Land—a poignant reflection on American identity—and Tallā Rouge’s genre-bending debut Shapes in Collective Space.
-Fans of electronic dance music will hear Ravaei’s orchestration in the official orchestral arrangement of Wooli & Codeko's "Crazy (feat.
+With nearly a dozen commercial recordings, Ravaei has earned critical acclaim from outlets including Gramophone, Bandcamp Daily, and I CARE IF YOU LISTEN.
+His compositions appear on albums such as Lara Downes' This Land—a poignant reflection on American identity—and Tallā Rouge's genre-bending debut Shapes in Collective Space.
+Fans of electronic dance music will hear Ravaei's orchestration in the official orchestral arrangement of Wooli & Codeko's “Crazy (feat.
 Casey Cook),” which has garnered over two hundred thousand views across streaming platforms.

-Inspired by the generosity of his own teachers—celebrated composers such as Valerie Coleman, Richard Danielpour, and Derrick Skye—Ravaei pays forward his musical training by empowering others to embrace their creativity.
-He recently launched the Wales-Wyoming Workshops Composer Fellowship, a tuition-free program for early-career composers from the U.S. and U.K. to gain transatlantic exposure through performance and recording opportunities.
-In previous years, Ravaei taught composition to historically underserved students as a Composer Teaching Artist Fellow for the Los Angeles Chamber Orchestra, and also held a teaching position at the Indiana University Jacobs Composition Academy, where he mentored composers aged 17 to 70.
+Inspired by the generosity of his own teachers—celebrated composers such as Valerie Coleman, John Corigliano, and Richard Danielpour—Ravaei pays forward his musical training by empowering others to embrace their creativity.
+He recently launched the Tenby International Music Festival Composer Fellowship, a tuition-free program for early-career composers from around the world to gain exposure through performance and recording opportunities.
+In previous years, Ravaei taught composition to historically underserved students as a Composer Teaching Artist Fellow for the Los Angeles Chamber Orchestra, and also held a teaching position at the Indiana University Jacobs Composition Academy, where he mentored composers of all ages.

 Latest Posts